bevyengine/bevy/working-migration-guides/README.md

 When writing migration guides, prefer terse, technical language, and be sure to include terms that users might search for.
 Migration guides are not read end-to-end: instead, they are navigated via Ctrl+F as the reader follows the compiler errors and bugs.

-## Note on the `#[deprecated]` attribute

-Rust provides a very helpful [`#[deprecated]` attribute](https://doc.rust-lang.org/reference/attributes/diagnostics.html#the-deprecated-attribute), which is a compiler-aware way to mark a piece of Rust code as obsolete and slated for removal.
-This can be a nice a tool to ease migrations, because it downgrades errors to warnings and makes the migration information available right in the user's IDE.

-However, it's not always possible to use this attribute, and Bevy does not consider it to be a substitute to a migration guide entry.

 ## Where to put your migration guides

 Each major Bevy version (e.g. 0.12, or 2.0) will get its own migration guide.